bellons91/personal-tech-notes/azure/Azure CosmosDB/Azure Cosmos DB.md

 Azure Cosmos DB is a **fully managed #NoSQL database** designed to provide low latency, elastic scalability of throughput, well-defined semantics for data consistency, and high availability.

-You can configure your databases to be globally distributed and available in any of the [[azure-region]].
+You can configure your databases to be globally distributed and available in any of the [[Azure Regions]].
 To lower the latency, place the data close to where your users are.

 It uses **multi-master replication protocol**, meaning that all regions support both reads and writes.
 Multi-master replication protocol provides some functionalities: